-Р A 09_0175 Item No Assessment Requirement 2020 Comment 2020 Audit Classification KEQPL Response/Action 2023 Status Albeit, KEPLQ will take this recommendation into consideration when revising the LRMP.
-E PL 20611 L1.1 Except as may be expressly provided in any other condition of this licence, the licensee must comply with section 120 of the Protection of the Environment Operations Act 1997.
+PA 09_0175 Item No Assessment Requirement 2020 Comment 2020 Audit Classification KEQPL Response/Action 2023 Status EPL 20611 L1.1 Except as may be expressly provided in any other condition of this licence, the licensee must comply with section 120 of the Protection of the Environment Operations Act 1997.
 Some discharges during the audit period exceeded the concentration limits prescribed by Condition L2.4, thereby contravening Section 120 of the POEO Act (see Condition L2.1 below).
 NC No recommendation made.
-Deemed as Non-Compliant during the audit.
+Deemed as Non- Compliant during the audit.
 There have been reoccurrences of exceedances of surface water discharge concentration limits within this audit period.
 Further details available in Appendix A2 - EPL Table.
 L2.1, L2.2 For each monitoring\discharge point or utilisation area specified in the table\s below (by a point number), the concentration of a pollutant discharged at that point, or applied to that area, must not exceed the concentration limits specified for that pollutant in the table (L1.1).
-Where a pH quality limit is specified in the table, the specified percentage of Uncontrolled and controlled discharges from sediment dams in exceedance of EPL discharge limits occurred during the audit period in 2017, 2018 and NC No recommendation made.
-Deemed as Non-Compliant during the audit.
+Where a pH quality limit is specified in the table, the specified percentage of samples must be within the specified ranges (L2.2).
+Uncontrolled and controlled discharges from sediment dams in exceedance of EPL discharge limits occurred during the audit period in 2017, 2018 and 2019.
+KEQ self- reported the June 2019 discharge exceedances to EPA on 26/06/19 and EPA provided an associated 'Show Cause Notice' on 27/06/19.
+KEQ provided a NC No recommendation made.
+Deemed as Non- Compliant during the audit.
 There have been reoccurrences of exceedances of surface water discharge concentration limits within this audit period.
 Further details available in Appendix A2 - EPL Table.